 Be as specific and detailed as you can with the tasks your list.
-If you ask a person to do something specific, he or she will probably be more willing to say yes or consider doing it.
+If you ask a person to do something specific, they will probably be more willing to say yes or consider doing it.

 8. Figure out manageable ways for others to pitch in.

 That's where being strategic and specific with your asks can get you more positive replies.
-The brother who has an 80-hour a week job and a child with special needs is probably not the best person to ask to pick your kids up after school every day.
-But he might have time to call the pharmacy twice a month to refill your Mom's prescriptions.
+The brother who works full-time and has child with special needs is probably not the best person to ask to pick your kids up after school every day.
+But he may have the bandwith to handle an online task, like refilling medications, ordering groceries or scheduling a doctor's appointment.